 Because now there is only one single thread, concurrency is no longer an issue.

-This is not, however, an efficient implementation, unlike the previous version it's never stopped waiting for events.
-It is always running, calling read() and accept() methods and thus is very processing intensive.
+This is, however, not an elegant or efficient implementation, unlike the previous version it's never stopped waiting for events.
+It is always running, calling read() and accept() methods and thus it's rather processing intensive.